Sy5000/Sy5000/README.md

 ## Hi There 👋

 **About Me:**
-I am a full stack web developer with tertiary qualifications in both I.T and Graphic Design.
-I create projects with vibrant and accessible UX's, using maintainable, developer friendly code.
+I am a full-stack web developer with tertiary qualifications in both I.T. and Graphic Design.
+I create projects with vibrant and accessible UXs using maintainable, developer-friendly code.

 **Located in:**
 Sunny Brisbane, QLD.

-**I'm currentlly learning:**
+**I'm currently learning:**
 SASS CSS Preprocessing

 **I'm Currently working on:**
-- Building up a personal library of common reusable componants to speed up future builds
+- Building up a personal library of common reusable components to speed up future builds
-- Dynamic styleguide templates (quickly generate and edit typography scales, colour pallettes etc)
+- Dynamic style guide templates (quickly generate and edit typography scales, colour palettes etc)

 <!--